MichaelBaker/mpl-v1/Readme.md

 * Term abstraction (Simply typed lambda calculus/term -> term) allows code to be reused with different values.
   * You don't need to copy-paste the implementation of "add" all over the place.
   * You can write a function once and pass in different values at each call site.

 * Type abstraction (System F/type -> term) allows code to be reused with different types of values.
   * You don't need to copy-paste the implementation of a function for every new type of value (int, bool, etc...).
   * You can write a function once and pass in a different type at each call site.

+* A major difference between the type level and the term level is that type computations conventionally happen at compile time.
+  * There's no particular reason that this needs to be the case.
+  * If we want that, it implies that all "type" code is purely syntactic with literals.
+No run-time input is needed (unless you make compilation interactive).
+  * Type providers can generate types using arbitrary code at compile time.
+    * This is just generic code generation, but at the type level.
+  * However.
+Once you genrate the types, then they can impose restrictions on the term language.
+    * So these are two separate coding tasks.
+      1. Write program(s) to generate the specification (types) of another program.
+      2. Write a program that meets that specification.
+    * A challenge is how to associate enough type information with terms that you can actually verify compliance.
+  * A type function that is executed at run-time could be considered a contract where the type information is the input and a boolean is the output.
+  * Run-time dispatch is a function from type information -> term/implementation.
+  * Compile-time dispatch is the same thing, but, you know, at compile time.

 ## Things I want